 Bus tickets can be purchased online.
 There may be a booking fee from 50 pence to £2 depending upon the type of ticket you buy.
 Paper tickets, e-tickets that you print yourself and m-tickets for mobile phones are all available.

 Lincoln is 143 miles directly north of London via the A1(M) and the A1.
 These roads are not the UK's main motorways.
 There are points on this journey when you will go through town centers, roundabouts or traffic lights.
-No matter what the traffic is like, plan on a drive of at least three hours.
+No matter what the traffic is like, unless you are leaving from the center of north London, plan on a drive of at least three hours.
 Remember too that gasoline, called petrol in the UK, is sold by the liter (a little more than a quart) and the price is usually between $1.50 and $2 a quart

 Staying in Lincoln